ServiceNow/azimuth/docs/docs/user-guide/exploration-space/confusion-matrix.md

 ## Class Ordering
 The default order for the rows and columns is determined based on the reverse Cuthill-Mckee algorithm, which will group as many classes as possible with similar confusion.
 The algorithm ignores all confusion values under 10%.
 The rejection class is also ignored and is always the last one in the order.

-The toggle "Preserve user-provided class order" allows showing the confusion matrix according to the class order provided by the user.
+Toggling off  "Reorder classes" disables the reordering and allows showing the confusion matrix according to the class order provided by the user.

 !!! tip "Outcome colors"